zuri-training/Team_14_CMS/taskAllocation.md

 ## frontend:

-dprincecoder: creating the navbar and sample text section in the landing page
+dprincecoder: creating the navbar and sample text section in the landing page.

-Dumisani: creating the client testimony section in the landing page
+Dumisani: creating the client testimony section in the landing page.

 ## The designers